-The Israel Genealogy Research Association (IGRA) is the revival of a genealogy society that has been in existence since 1999.
+The Israel Genealogy Research Association (IGRA) is the revival of a genealogy society that was in existence from 1999.
 We are focused on genealogy – helping people with their family research, and making available to the public a wide variety of material from the Ottoman period through the early years of Israeli Statehood, as well as additional documents about Jews from the Diaspora which are located in Israel.
-We will attempt to work with people from many nationalities, and to provide information in as many languages as possible.
+We work with people from many nationalities, and provide resources for countries all around the world.

 We strive to: